 The materials, albeit they may be different is similar from the real one.
 Most brands, except for some like New Balance, produce the shoe in China, where the counterfeit sneakers are mostly produced as well.
 This means that, in one way or another, there can be instances that they can be able to source the same material.

-Casual sneakers, especially limited edition pieces, are one way of avoiding resale prices.
+Casual shoes, especially limited edition pieces, are one way of avoiding resale prices.

 Because counterfeiters were able to produce good-quality and close to the real ones, no one can notice, even with a closer look, the difference.
 A video created by Hypebeast TV in 2015, tested sneakerheads on which casual sneakers are real or fake.
 Only 64% were able, not able to complete the task correctly given the set of skills they possess.
 In summary, wearing real models can be only of prestige and value that is planted in mind.